bioidiap/bob.db.scface/README.rst

     install_requires=[
       ...
-      "xbob.db.scface",
+      "bob.db.scface",
     ],

 Proceed normally with your ``boostrap/buildout`` steps and you should be all set.
-That means you can now import the ``xbob.db.scface`` namespace into your scripts.
+That means you can now import the ``bob.db.scface`` namespace into your scripts.

 Modify your buildout.cfg and download from git
 ==============================================